Log Cabin Republicans: Criticism

-LCR has been criticized for failing to promote Republican principles.
-Focusing on "the battle for gay and lesbian civil rights" at its March–April 2005 convention and Liberty Education Forum National Symposium, panel topics included "Corporate Diversity"; "Family Fairness"; and "Is Sexual Orientation a Choice?"
-This caused two Washington Post opinion columnists to say that "the Log Cabin Republicans are looking less and less Republican."
+LCR has been criticized for not promoting socially conservative Republican principles.
+Focusing on "the battle for gay and lesbian civil rights" at its March–April 2005 convention and Liberty Education Forum National Symposium, panel topics included "Corporate Diversity"; "Family Fairness"; and "Is Sexual Orientation a Choice?".
+This led two Washington Post opinion columnists to say that "the Log Cabin Republicans are looking less and less Republican."
 As of 2022, the Texas GOP Convention has refused to allow the LCR to have a booth at the convention for at least twenty years.
 The state party's position has been criticized by Donald Trump Jr and by Richard Grenell.

 Some in the LGBT community have expressed dissatisfaction with LCR, viewing it as a centrist organization that does not represent LGBT economic conservatives.
 In 2009, two former LCR members, Christopher R. Barron and Jimmy LaSalvia, formed GOProud to represent LGBT economic conservatives and libertarians; it was dissolved in 2014.

+A 2016 article in The Sociological Quarterly summarizes in its abstract that the gay community is so diverse that boundaries between LGBT and straight politics are "more or less ambiguous and fluid", with Log Cabin Republicans showing "the practical limits of identity politics".

-LCR president Greg Angelo described the "preservation of LGBT rights and support for the LGBT community" as hallmarks of Donald Trump's 2016 Presidential campaign, and asserted that support would continue during his presidency.
+Former LCR president Greg Angelo described the "preservation of LGBT rights and support for the LGBT community" as hallmarks of Donald Trump's 2016 Presidential campaign, and asserted that support would continue during his presidency.
 On that same day as these comments were made, The New York Times reported that the Trump administration had rescinded Obama-era guidance on transgender students' rights.
 David Badash, editor-in-chief and founder of the New Civil Rights Movement has criticized LCR for not opposing this action.
 In 2017, Angelo described Trump as "the most pro-LGBT Republican president in history."
 In a February 2018 interview, he said that Trump recognizes marriage equality as the "settled law of the land, sent a letter of congratulations and commemoration [on Log Cabin's 40th anniversary], and has people in his Cabinet who support marriage equality."
 Angelo therefore concluded that "Trump is even better for the LGBTQ community than former President Barack Obama".

 LCR's decision to include straight conservative Isabella Riley Moody as an "outspoken ambassador" for the group was questioned due to Moody's homophobic rhetoric.
 After stating in an interview that the LCR's statement of principles "really just grosses me out and makes me want to vomit" and posting on Twitter that "being ‘gay and proud’ is itself GROOMING," her name was removed from the group's website.